-Regular dental examinations and good oral hygiene can prevent most dental disease.
+Routine dental examinations and good oral hygiene are your best prevention of dental disease.

 Professional cleaning helps remove stains, plaque, and tartar from your teeth to keep your smile bright.
 It also helps prevent periodontal (gum) disease.

-A sealant is a material that is applied to the teeth where decay occurs most often—the chewing surfaces of the back teeth.
-These teeth have pits and grooves that are hard to clean, because toothbrush bristles cannot reach into them.
-The sealant then bonds to the tooth.
-A special light is used to harden the sealant.
+A sealant is a material that is applied to the teeth where decay occurs most often—the chewing surfaces of molars (posterior teeth).
+Molars have pits and grooves that are hard to keep clean, because toothbrush bristles cannot reach into them.
+A resin material is applied to the biting surface of the tooth to help prevent decay.

 Applying sealants can save both time and money.
 More importantly, your child may avoid the anxiety associated with repairing a decayed tooth.
 Sealing a tooth is fast and painless and they can last several years before they need to be reapplied.

-Research shows that fluoride helps prevent cavities in children and adults by making teeth more resistant to the acid attacks that cause cavities.
+Research shows that fluoride aids in the prevention of cavities in children and adults by making teeth more resistant to the acid attacks that cause tooth decay.